-"Direct to the public" sales include farmer's markets, roadside stands, or cut-it-yourself arrangements.
+"Direct to the public" sales include farmers' markets, roadside stands, or cut-it-yourself arrangements.
 How much you wish to truly interact with the public can help determine if a cut-your-own business is right for you.
-On-site sales, whether in the field or from a stand, requires a good location in a populated area, and a desire to deal with (not a mere tolerancē of) the public.
-Production considerations may be altered a bit for the "cut your own" concept (the production section will appear in Part II of this article).
-If you are integrating a field cut flower business with a preexisting greenhouse or nursery that retails to the public, additional marketing requirements can be minimal.
+On-site sales, whether in the field or from a stand, requires a good location in a populated area, and a desire to deal with (not a mere tolerance of) the public.
+Production considerations may be altered a bit for the "cut your own" concept.
+If you are integrating a field cut flower business with a preexisting greenhouse or nursery that retails to the public, additional marketing requirement can be minimal.

 There are many direct-sales opportunities away from the farm as well, though transportation now becomes a cost factor.
-Farmer's markets offer a low-overhead market for novice growers.
+Farmers' markets offer a low-overhead market for novice growers.
 You can experiment with displays, mixed bouquets, dried materials, etc. and enjoy relatively autonomous pricing.
-There are many other retail opportunities available, such as a restaurants, banks, etc. Craft shows are great sales venues for preserved and dried plant material.
+There are many other retail opportunities available, such as restaurants, banks, etc. Craft shows are great sales venues for preserved and dried plant material.

 Sales to retailers such as florists, garden centers, grocers, upscale or "gourmet" specialty stores are another option.
 Dr. Alan Stevens suggest that for businesses other than florists, start with a few sizes of mixed bouquets, then move to quantities of single species.
-Offer premade bouquets as a labor-saving option to florists.
+Offer pre-made bouquets as a labor-saving option to florists.
 Florists are constantly searching for new and unusual material.
-For more information and a membership directory, contact the North Carolina State Florists Association at 1100 Broad Street, Durham, NC 27705.
+For more information and a membership directory, contact North Carolina State Florists Association at 1100 Broad Street, Durham, NC 27705.

 Selling to wholesalers entails meeting their grading, sorting and packaging requirements, and consistency is greatly appreciated.
 Though price will be lower, wholesalers will often accept large quantities.
 If you are selling both to retail florists and to wholesalers, offer a quantity-based price break.
 Be aware that when dealing with wholesalers, payment is usually made 30 to 45 days out.
 Don't expect COD terms.
 Also, consignment sales are not recommended.
-If you're offering your product at wholesale prices, let someone else do the marketing and make the retail contacts.
+If you're offering your at wholesale prices, let someone else do the marketing and make the retail contacts.
 If you form a relationship with a wholesaler, don't undercut them by selling directly to his/her retailers.
-For a directory of wholesale florists and florist suppliers contact the Wholesale Florists & Floral Suppliers of America, P.O.
-Box 7308, Arlington, VA 22207, 703.241.1100.
+For a directory of wholesale florists and florist suppliers contact the Wholesale Florists & Floral Suppliers of America, PO Box 7308, Arlington, VA 22207, 703.241.1100.